Existence and uniqueness results for a mean-field game of optimal investment: The deterministic model

 The next result, which is analogous to Theorem~\ref{th:MF_IDE}, shows that also in the deterministic case the fixed point map is the solution map of the same integral equation studied in Section~\ref{sec:fixed_point}.
-We omit its proof, which is a straightforward adaptation of the proof of Theorem~\ref{th:MF_IDE}.
+We omit its proof, which is a straightforward adaptation of the proof of Theorem~\ref{th:MF_IDE}; the only change is that the first moment of the population law is now computed through~\eqref{eq:cont_avg}.